This year's Met Gala theme is AI deepfakes | TechCrunch

 On the earlier end of the red carpet, an image surfaced of Rihanna wearing a dramatically regal, garden-themed dress.
 The shoulders balloon into a sculptural halo, embroidered with birds, vines and flowers.
 But again, despite getting 2.6 million views, the image is not real.
 Rihanna dyed her hair pink, remember?
 Like Perry, Rihanna is nowhere in sight.
 People Magazine reported that Rihanna had to skip Monday evening’s festivities after coming down with the flu.

-Zendaya, an early front-runner for best dressed, showed up relatively in a blue-green outfit that makes her look like a super chic fairytale villain.
+Zendaya, an early front-runner for best dressed, showed up in a blue-green outfit that makes her look like a super-chic fairy-tale villain.
 Hours later, when an image cropped up of Zendaya wearing a black leather gown and floral headpiece on the carpet, I was braced to believe that it was yet another fake photo.
-But the truth is stranger: after five years absent from the gala, Zendaya actually walked the carpet twice in two different outfits.
+But the truth is stranger: After five years absent from the gala, Zendaya actually walked the carpet twice in two different outfits.
 Go figure.

 Still, each new image of a celebrity served as a call to check the patterns on the carpet, the flowers along the stair railings, and whether or not the paparazzi in the background look a little funky.
 Usually, the Met Gala is an opportunity to gab about famous people’s outlandish outfits as a brief distraction from our unglamorous Monday nights.
 But in the age of widespread generative AI tools, celebrity culture serves as a constant reminder that we can’t believe everything we see online.